Mekari Qontak

 Template

-A pre-designed document, email, or page that can be used as a starting point for creating new content.
+A ready-made document, email, or page that you can use as a starting point for making new stuff.

 Theme